svatusak1/maturitni_prace/README.md

 ==============================================================================
 Introduction

-Rogalo is a compiled procedural mostly structural language builded for educational purposes.
+Rogalo is a compiled procedural mostly structural language built for educational purposes.

 ==============================================================================